GraemeMalcolm/AI-102/instructions/11-language-understanding-speech.md

     **Python**

     ```
-    python clock-client.py
+    python speaking-clock-client.py
     ```
-5. When prompted, enter utterances to test the application.
+7. When prompted, enter utterances to test the application.
 For example, try:

-    *Hello*
+    *What's the time?*

     *What time is it?*

+    *What day is it?*

-    *What's the time in London?*
+    *What is the time in London?*

     *What's the date?*

     *What date is Sunday?*

-    *What day is it?*

-    *What day is 01/01/2025?*

-    > **Note**: The logic in the application is deliberately simple, and has a number of limitations.
-For example, when getting the time, only a restricted set of cities is supported and daylight savings time is ignored.
-The goal is to see an example of a typical pattern for using Language Understanding in which your application must:
+    > **Note**: The logic in the application is deliberately simple, and has a number of limitations, but should serve the purpose of testing the ability for the Language Understanding model to predict intents from spoken input using the Speech SDK.
+You may have trouble recognizing the **GetDay** intent with a specific date entity due to the difficulty in verbalizing a date in *MM/DD/YYYY* format!
-    >
-    >   1. Connect to a prediction endpoint.
-    >   2. Submit an utterance to get a prediction.
-    >   3. Implement logic to respond appropriately to the predicted intent and entities.

-6. When you have finished testing, enter *quit*.
+8. When you have finished testing, say "stop".